-Revenue from provision of property fitting out works is recognised as a performance obligation satisfied over time as the Group determines that the customer controls all the work in progress as the fitting out works are being conducted and the work in progress is being enhanced during the terms of the contracts.
+Revenue from provision of property fitting out works on property owned by the customer is recognised over time as the Group determines that the customer controls all the work in progress as the fitting out works are being conducted and the property owned by the customer is being enhanced during the terms of the contracts.
 Revenue is recognised using output method according to value of the progress towards satisfaction of the performance obligation.
 Payment certificates are issued according to contractual terms and are usually payable within 30 days.
 Uninvoiced amounts are presented as contract assets.